-Co-parenting is fast becoming one of the most popular ways for single people to have children, so just why is it that the concept exists, and why is it catching on so fast?
+Co-parenting is fast becoming one of the most popular ways for singles to have children, so just why is it that the concept exists, and why is it catching on so fast?

-- Unlike an anonymous sperm bank, using websites such as coparents.com helps people to find partners based on personality, shared interests and values, thus creating a parenting team that gels right from the get-go.
+- Unlike an anonymous sperm bank, using websites such as coparents.com helps people to look for partners based on personality, shared interests and values, thus creating a parenting team that gels right from the get-go.